Personal Immigration

 • A UK bachelor’s degree;

-• A UK postgraduate degree (such as a master’s or doctorate); or
+• A UK postgraduate degree (such as a master’s or PhD or other doctoral qualification); or

-• A professional qualification or diploma requiring study at UK bachelor’s degree level or above, in a profession with reserved activities that is regulated by UK law or by a UK public authority.
+• A professional course requiring study at UK bachelor’s degree level or above, in a profession with reserved activities that is regulated by UK law or by a UK public authority.

 The Graduate Immigration Route is available not only to holders of traditional academic degrees, but also to certain graduates in regulated professions and individuals who have undertaken roles in student governance, provided that all relevant academic and sponsorship requirements have been met.